deepanshpandey/chrome-extension-toggler/README.md

 1. Click the extension action (toolbar icon) to open the popup.
 2. The popup displays two sections: Pinned and All extensions.
 Use the toggle next to any extension to enable or disable it.
+3. Use the search bar to filter extensions by name or ID.
+4. A "Default" profile (captured from your current setup) is available automatically.
+Select a profile and click Apply to switch extension states.
+5. Click Save Profile to save the current setup as a new profile.
-3. To manage pins/hidden items and default popup behaviour, open the Options page (via the popup's Options button or from chrome://extensions → Details → Extension options).
+6. To manage pins/hidden items, profiles, and default popup behaviour, open the Options page (via the popup's Options button or from chrome://extensions → Details → Extension options).

 ---